To tweet or not to tweet

 Tweet in the Timeline

-A bit like forwarding something you got in an email, Twitter's retweet feature (often abbreviated as RT) allows you to re-post other people's tweets, so your other followers can read them, too.
+Similar to forwarding something you received in an email, Twitter's retweet feature (often abbreviated as RT) allows you to repost other people's tweets so your other followers can read them too.

-- Hover over the tweet you want to share and click Retweet.
+- Hover over the tweet you want to share, then click Retweet.

 Retweeting a post

 - A pop-up window will appear.
 Click Retweet to confirm.

 - A symbol appears in the upper-right corner to confirm that it's been retweeted by you.

 - The tweet now appears in your followers' timelines with your user name attached.